Rainbow Fruit Salad

 - Orange: Fresh oranges or canned mandarin oranges

-- Yellow: Fresh pineapple, canned pineapple or mango (sometimes works for orange)
+- Yellow: Fresh pineapple, canned pineapple, or mango (mango can also work for orange)

 - Blue: Blueberries

-- Purple: Purple “jelly” grapes or blackberries (sometimes work for blue)
+- Purple: Purple grapes or blackberries (blackberries can also double for blue)

 Rainbow Fruit Salad